 - Be registered as in the direct care of the licensed trainer or acknowledged post-racing program provider; and

-- be listed as Spelling or Retired and remaining in the direct care and ownership of the licensed trainer; and
+- be listed as Spelling for 30 days or Retired and remaining in the direct care and ownership of the licensed trainer; and

 - be majority owned as per ownership records by the licensed trainer or acknowledged post-racing program provider; and